-Tootsie rolls are a classic candy and chocolaty treat, and these healthier easy tootsie roll recipes are sure to please!
+Tootsie rolls are a classic candy and chocolaty treat, and this healthier easy tootsie roll recipe is sure to please!

 While candy-making can seem like an intimidating task, making your own homemade tootsie rolls is actually surprisingly easy.
 This is a no-bake, 6-ingredient treat that anyone can create.